 Common sites of involvement include 8:

+GISTs occur not only anywhere along the gastrointestinal tract, but also in the mesentery, omentum and retroperitoneum, these are then called extra-gastrointestinal GISTs 1,4.
 Metastatic lesions may also be seen in cases of malignant extra-gastrointestinal GISTs 7.

 When large, soft tissue density displacing bowel loops may be seen, which is, of course, non-specific.